 Full container load (FCL) - Ocean ports generally allow 3-5 days of storage time.
 This number also varies depending on the congestion level of each terminal or port.

 Less than container load (LCL) - The Container Freight Station provides approximately a week of free storage time after they have unloaded and deconsolidated the container.

-Air - Airline terminals normally provide 2-3 days of free storage time.
+Air - Airline terminals normally allow 2-3 days of free storage time.

-Rail - The rail ports normally provide about 2 days of free storage time, which sometimes includes the weekends.
+Rail - The rail ports normally allow about 2 days of free storage time which sometimes includes the weekends.